dnth/dnth.github.io/content/portfolio/bringing_high_quality_image_models_to_mobile/index.md

 <!-- ### 🎄 Conclusion

 - Summary of the importance of high-quality image models for mobile applications
-- Recap of HuggingFace TIMM's role in bringing these models to mobile devices
+- Recap of Hugging Face TIMM's role in bringing these models to mobile devices
-- Discussion of future possibilities for mobile computer vision using HuggingFace TIMM and other emerging technologies
+- Discussion of future possibilities for mobile computer vision using Hugging Face TIMM and other emerging technologies

 ### ⛄ FAQs
 - What is computer vision, and why is it important for mobile applications?
-- What is HuggingFace, and how does it relate to computer vision?
+- What is Hugging Face, and how does it relate to computer vision?
 - What is the TIMM library, and what makes it unique compared to other computer vision libraries?
 - What are the limitations of Android and iOS for computer vision applications?
-- What is the Android Neural Networks API (NNAPI), and how does it work with HuggingFace TIMM?
+- What is the Android Neural Networks API (NNAPI), and how does it work with Hugging Face TIMM?
-- What is the Core ML framework, and how does it work with HuggingFace TIMM?
+- What is the Core ML framework, and how does it work with Hugging Face TIMM?
 - What are pretrained models, and why are they important in computer vision?
-- How do I use pretrained models with HuggingFace TIMM for mobile computer vision applications?
+- How do I use pretrained models with Hugging Face TIMM for mobile computer vision applications?
 - How does the performance of pretrained models compare to custom models on mobile devices?
 - What are the advantages and disadvantages of using pretrained models for mobile computer vision applications? -->